·

 finished berry pie.

 • Chill and serve: After baking the pie, put it on a cooling rack and let it cool for about 2 hours at room temperature.
-This is important because it helps the filling to set correctly.
-Once it's cooled down, you can either store it in the fridge to serve chilled or serve it at room temperature.
+Then transfer it to the fridge and let it chill throughly before serving.
+If you skip this step, it will be very runny.

 Video